jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 ```
 float x = if (cond1) { val1 } else if (cond2) { val2 } else { val3 };
 ```
-You again do not need include the final `else` branch during a variable assignment:
+Once again you do not need to include the final `else` branch during a variable assignment:
 ```
 float x = 0.0;
 x = if (cond1) { val1 } else if (cond2) { val2 };